Neutral / cushion / high arch

 The full-length and molded Cloudfoam midsole foam covers the entire length of the shoe.
 It is relatively thick and is made to be a bit softer by Adidas.
 The development will provide softer cushioning that does not diminish quickly over time.
 As the foam runs from the rear to the front, the transition from landing to take-off is also enhanced with this midsole design.

 The upper of the Kanadia 8 is highly-recognizable because of the solid side panel that are directly connected to the laces.
 As the laces are cinched, the panel securely locks down the foot, which is great for stability and support when running on rugged terrains.
-The new mesh is a bit softer and also breathable.
+The new mesh upper which can also be found in the popular Adidas road running shoe, Duramo 9, is a bit softer and also breathable.
 Adidas uses plush material around the ankle collar and the tongue for increased comfort.
 A molded sockliner enhances cushioning and support.